During their internship at a research institution affiliated with university or outside

 At least 7 weeks

-presentation (approx. 30 minutes), which is typically given in the mentor’s group seminar.
+presentation (approx. 30 minutes), which is typically given in the instructor’s group seminar.

-- Find a mentor and fill out the registration form (or have it filled out).
+- Find a instructor and fill out the registration form (or have it filled out).
 Take or send it to the examination office.

 - Register the internship in Campus Management (as soon as possible).

-- Complete the internship and have it confirmed using the “Certification of a Research Internship” form (2012 study/examination regulations).
+- Complete the internship and have it confirmed using the “Certification of a Research Internship” form .

-- Write the report and present it to your mentor.
+- Write the report and present it to your instructor.

 - Give the final presentation.

-- Have the “Certification of a Research Internship” signed by your mentor.
+- Have the “Certification of a Research Internship” signed by your instructor.

 - Take or send the certification to the examination office.